Cleaner, Greener Airports: Making Aviation More Sustainable – Miami Airport

 Lester Sola is the Director and Chief Executive Officer of the Miami-Dade Aviation Department.
 He oversees operations at Miami International Airport (MIA) and four general aviation (GA) airports in the Miami area, which together generate $31.9 billion in business revenue and support more than 275,000 direct and indirect jobs.
 MIA leads the way, handling more than 46 million passengers and more than two million tonnes of cargo annually, placing it among America’s busiest international passenger and cargo airports.
 Sola has served Miami-Dade County for nearly 30 years.

-Air freight and cargo, Airside operations, Baggage handling, Emissions, Environment, Machinery, Maintenance, Passenger experience and seamless travel, Revenues, Sustainable development, Terminal operations
+Aeronautical revenue, Air freight and cargo, Airside operations, Baggage handling, Cleaner, Greener Airports: Making Aviation More Sustainable Series, Emissions, Machinery, Maintenance, Passenger experience and seamless travel, Social responsibility, Sustainability, Sustainable development, Terminal operations